Swarchal/CP_tools/README.md

 # cellprofiler command
 cellprofiler -r -c -p ~/data/project_1.cppipe --data-file=~/data/load_data_input.csv -f 1 -l 10 -o /scratch/project_1_output_1
 ```

+Note that this also works with the built in `--get-batch-commands` output.

 ### 5. Submitting the jobs to the cluster